electricbookworks/electric-book/_docs/images.md

 {% endraw %}

 If you're using `{% include figure %}` to add your figures, you don't need to specify any path or `site.image-set`.
-The figure include does that for you.
+The figure include does that for you. <!--- the liquid figure include in this line isn't displaying on my web version or EBW's.
+-->

 ## Image placement